 Over the last few weeks I have been sent some pictures and stories of people who have used sneaky tactics to try help them bump up their tip average.
 These are “tactics” that I do not agree with or endorse in any way.
 To use deception as a way to try to get your guests to cough up a few extra bucks is not just insulting to those who it works on, but as a character trait it paints a picture to those who know the truth.

 I understand that people are in the service industry to make money (we all are), but in my opinion, it’s way more satisfying to receive a tip for doing your job well and with pride rather than having to resort to using manipulative methods in a hope to bank more cash.

-Here is one of the pictures I was sent to my Facebook page from someone who found it on their news feed:
+Here is one of the pictures I was sent to us from someone who found it on their news feed:

 This was one of the worst of the dozen or so I’ve had sent to me, and I know this is sounding like a rant (which is not my usual type of post) but I want to point out the importance of being 100% honest with your guests.

 I’ve always said that we should treat our guests in the restaurant they same way we treat a guest in our homes.
 Sure it’s a little different because our guests at home are usually friends, or friends of friends but just because we don’t know someone doesn’t mean they deserve to be treated in this way, especially if it’s for monetary gain.

 Over the years of serving, I’ve seen situations where servers and bartenders have been caught out in their lies, and the result as you could imagine was negative and uncomfortable on both sides.